 10. "Why are you getting so upset?"

-The passive aggressive person is a master at maintaining his calm and feigning shock when others, worn down by his indirect hostility, blow up in anger.
-In fact, he takes pleasure out of setting others up to lose their cool and then questioning their "overreactions."
+The passive aggressive person is a master at maintaining calm and feigning shock when others, worn down by his or her indirect hostility, blow up in anger.
+In fact, the person takes pleasure out of setting others up to lose their cool and then questioning their "overreactions."